 Who We Are

-The National Behavioral Health Network for Tobacco & Cancer Control (NBHN) is 1 of 8 Centers for Disease Control and Prevention (CDC) National Networks that ignite action to eliminate tobacco- and cancer-related disparities.
-NBHN serves as a resource hub for health care professionals seeking to combat disparities specifically impacting people with mental illnesses and addictions.
+The National Behavioral Health Network for Tobacco & Cancer Control (NBHN) is 1 of 9 Centers for Disease Control and Prevention (CDC) National Networks that works to eliminate tobacco- and cancer-related disparities.
+NBHN serves as a resource hub for health care professionals seeking to address disparities specifically impacting people with mental health and/or substance use disorders (MH/SUDs).

 The National Council for Behavioral Health operates the National Behavioral Health Network for Tobacco & Cancer Control in partnership with Behavioral Health and Wellness Program, Michigan Public Health Institute and Smoking Cessation Leadership Center.
 NBHN is a five-year program jointly funded by the Centers for Disease Control & Prevention’s Office on Smoking and Health and Division of Cancer Prevention and Control.